Chapter 6: Correction

 “It is…possible…Gaelib caused this.
 Not directly, perhaps even inadvertently, but he did suddenly tax the nobles.”

-“No one has done more to keep the kingdom solvent,” Sagen replied.
+“No one has done more to keep the kingdom solvent,” Sagen said.
 “But…”

 The prince’s brows came together as he tilted his head forward, putting his eyes in shadow. “…Gaelib has a dark side.
 For several moons, when we were young men, he snuck me out to a brothel every night to play cards or dice with his friends.
 Though entertaining, I knew Father wouldn’t approve.
 It showed me a side of Gaelib that…troubled me.”